 If an AOS case is denied, the applicant may challenge the denial through the administrative and/or judicial appellate processes.
 Consular processing decisions for a green card are final.
 For a more detailed analysis of the advantages and disadvantages of adjusting status, read Adjustment of Status vs Consular Processing.

-How CitizenPath Helps You Prepare the I-130 Petition
+How CitizenPath Helps You Prepare the I-485 Application

-CitizenPath’s self-help software makes preparing Form I-130 easy, and it helps eliminate the common errors that create delays, rejections and even denials.
+CitizenPath’s self-help software makes preparing Form I-485 easy, and it helps eliminate the common errors that create delays, rejections and even denials.
 The low-cost service also provides alerts if you answer a question in a way that might be a problem.
-It only takes a few minutes, and you’ll be able to file Form I-130 to help a relative immigrate to the United States.
+For family-based applicants, the I-130 petition in included in the same price.

 It’s a powerful, do-it-yourself tool that puts you in control.
-And we’ve got your back — CitizenPath guarantees that your petition will be accepted by USCIS.
+And we’ve got your back — CitizenPath guarantees that your application will be accepted by USCIS.

 We’re going to ask you a few questions to make sure you’re eligible and preparing the correct form.